Frank W. Jackson, MD, Founder and Chairman Emeritus

 - Exercise and regular stretching routines (helpful in preventing joint contractures, in which healthy connective tissue becomes scarred and inflexible, preventing movement)

 More recently, some types of JA are being treated with biologics—genetically engineered proteins made from human genes and other biological sources.
 Biologics can zero in on specific elements that control the inflammation process, rather than affecting the entire immune system.

 According to the FDA, “researchers don’t yet have a lot of long-term safety information on use of these drugs in children.”
 Families must work with their physicians to weigh the potential benefits with the possible negative side effects of biologics.

 Costs and coverage of these treatments depend on the parent’s insurance coverage.
 For help with copays and the other costs of medications, check out the Healthcare Resources section of the Kids Can Get Arthritis, Too website.

 The Gut’s Immune System and the Role of Gut Bacteria

 The gastrointestinal tract has a complex and vibrant immune system.
 The gut’s immune system helps protect the body against pathogens that may otherwise enter the body through the intestinal tract.
-Moreover, the bacteria that live within the gut are critical to the proper functioning of the gut’s immune system.1,2 By extension, gut bacteria are important for the health of the whole body’s immune system, since it is estimated that as much as 80% of our entire immune system is in our gut!
+Moreover, the bacteria that live within the gut are critical to the proper functioning of the gut’s immune system.
+[5,6] By extension, gut bacteria are important for the health of the whole body’s immune system, since it is estimated that as much as 80% of our entire immune system is in our gut!

-Juvenile Arthritis and the Gut Microbiome
+Research with Juvenile Arthritis and the Gut Microbiome

-Other researchers have shown that some forms of bacteria are uniquely present in children with juvenile arthritis — specifically, Actinobacteria and Fusobacteria.5 A different type, Lentisphaerae, was present only in healthy children.
+Other researchers have shown that some forms of bacteria are uniquely present in children with juvenile arthritis — specifically, Actinobacteria and Fusobacteria.
+A different type, Lentisphaerae, was present only in healthy children.

 Can Prebiotics Help Children With Juvenile Arthritis?